automata-network/pom-claim-schema/README.md

 ## Schemas

-- `ProofOfMachineHood`: used in PolygonID project
+- `ProofOfMachinehood`: used in PolygonID project

+## Update PolygonID Credential Images
+To update the issued credential background images, title and description, edit the `metadata` folder.